Saint Library

 Night of Conversion

-Spent an entire night reading the autobiography of Saint Teresa of Ávila and resolved to become Catholic — saying afterwards, 'This is the truth.'
+While visiting friends, she spent an entire night reading the autobiography of Saint Teresa of Ávila and resolved to become Catholic — saying afterwards, 'This is the truth.'

 1922